-Infant caries is the medical term for tooth decay in infants and young children.
+Baby bottle tooth decay is the term that describes tooth decay in infants and young children.
 It may also be called:

 - bottle mouth

-Baby bottle tooth decay usually occurs on the front teeth.
+Baby bottle tooth decay usually occurs on the front teeth, or ‘incisors’.
 Cavities, or “caries,” are caused by too much sugar on the teeth.
-The sugar, which is found in milk or formula, as well as other artificially sweetened liquids and snacks.
+The sugar is found in milk or formula, as well as other artificially sweetened juice and snacks.

-Bottle tooth decay occurs when baby teeth come into contact with too much sugar.
+Bottle tooth decay develops when baby teeth come into frequent contact with too much sugar.
 Bacteria in the mouth feed on the sugar, multiply, and produce acid as a waste product.
 The acid attacks the teeth and tooth enamel, resulting in tooth decay.

 Sugar is found in: